 Coffee is your friend too

-Now grab your mixer, make a Dalgona and enjoy it together with the upcoming webinar “The high-fidelity digital twin: Simulate reality no matter how complex the physics or geometry” on May 27th, 2020
+Now grab your mixer, make a Dalgona and enjoy it together with this on-demand webinar “The high-fidelity digital twin: Simulate reality no matter how complex the physics or geometry“.